-The Swiss Arbitration Academy AG (SAA) is a cooperation subject to Swiss law.
-The SAA was founded in 2008 by, among others, a group of arbitration practitioners to provide continued professional training in the field of international arbitration.
-The SAA aims to provide tailored interactive courses in international arbitration for lawyers, in-house counsel and other professionals interested in dispute resolution.
+The Swiss Arbitration Academy AG (SAA) was founded in 2008 to provide continued professional training in the field of international arbitration.
+The SAA aims to provide tailored, interactive courses in international arbitration for lawyers, in-house counsels, advanced students and other professionals interested in dispute resolution.

 Stämpfli Publishing Ltd. is a founder and the main shareholder of the Swiss Arbitration Academy.
 Since 2008, Stämpfli has been a key partner of the SAA and considers it an important educational project.
-The Stämpfli Group includes three group companies and employs approximately 350 people at three locations: Berne, Zurich and Warsaw, Poland.
-The Stämpfli Group is headed by Dr. Rudolf Stämpfli and Peter Stämpfli, two brothers who represent the 6th generation of the founder family.
+The Stämpfli Group includes three group companies and employs approximately 350 people at three locations: Berne, Zurich and Warsaw (Poland).
+The Stämpfli Group is chaired by Dr. Rudolf Stämpfli and Peter Stämpfli, who represent the 6th generation of the founder family.